jejacks0n/teaspoon/README.md

 ### Command Line Interface

-The command line interface requires a teabag_env.rb file that you can get by running the generator.
+The command line interface requires a `teabag_env.rb` file that you can get by running the generator.
 This file is used to load the Rails environment so Teabag can run within the context of Rails.
+This file can be in the spec, test, or root path -- but can be specified using the `--require` option.

 ```
 bundle exec teabag